-Neo-nazi teen who threatened to attack migrants in Dover admits terror offences
+Neo-Nazi teen who threatened to attack migrants in Dover admits terror offences

 During police interviews, he denied writing the post about attacking Dover and said he had not created the Telegram group.

-The court heard he admitted the offences on the basis his actions were “reckless” rather than “intended”.
+The court heard he had admitted the offences on the basis that his actions were “reckless” rather than “intended”.

 “We cannot hope to arrest our way out of this problem – the only way we can hope to reverse this worrying prevalence of children in our arrest statistics is to stop them from being radicalised in the first place.”